Junkers F 13: Operational history

 Any manufacturer of civil aircraft immediately after World War I was faced with competition from the very large numbers of surplus warplanes that might be cheaply converted – for example, the DH.9C.
-German manufacturers had further problems with the restrictions imposed by the Inter-Allied Aeronautical Commission of Control, which banned the production of warplanes and of any aircraft in the period of 1921–2.
+German manufacturers had further problems with the restrictions imposed by the Inter-Allied Aeronautical Commission of Control, which banned the production of warplanes and of any aircraft in the period of 1921-22.
 Junkers picked up orders abroad in 1919 in Austria, Poland and the USA and, in the following years with SCADTA (Colombia) and the United States Post Office Department.
 John Larsen Aircraft in the USA purchased a production licence, their machines being designated JL-6.
 In 1922 there were sales in England, France Italy and Japan.

+The F13 was a very popular civilian aircraft, carrying it is estimated 40% of the world's air traffic in the early 1920s.

-In Bolivia, LAB's first airplane was a Junkers F-13; first flight took off from Cochabamba on September 23, 1925.
+In Bolivia, LAB's first airplane was a Junkers F 13; first flight took off from Cochabamba on September 23, 1925.